WeMakecc/MakerAccelerationProgram_v0_2/chapter-2/How to carry out a Maker in Residence.md

-# How to carry out Maker in Residency
+# How to carry out Maker in Residence

 ## or a tutorship / acceleration / companionship / consultancy